Our press office helps journalists access the data in our ABC reports, deal with requests for interviews and answer other queries.

 - Do all publications audit with ABC?
 Publications are not required to audit with ABC but the vast majority of national and regional newspapers and B2B and consumer magazines do so.
 ABC publishes data on individual publications or websites.
 We cannot add figures together to give a market or sector total because not all publications or web properties audit.
 ABC data can therefore never be entirely representative of a market sector.

 ABC is governed by a Board of permanent and nominated representatives from media owners, media buyers, advertisers and industry trade bodies.
 The rules governing what ABC measures and reports are called Reporting Standards.
 Changes to these rules are discussed and agreed, usually through consensus, by the relevant Reporting Standards Group, in line with the needs of the industry.
 ABC's role is to facilitate and implement the results of these discussions, it is not to make the rules or take decisions about what is or is not allowed.

 - How does ABC data differ to NRS/AMP data?
 ABC uses a census (counting) based approach i.e. the number of copies of a publication sold or distributed free of charge.
 NRS/AMP provides an estimate of the number and type readers of a publication by using panel based (research) approach.

 ABC is funded by its members who pay a one-off membership fee followed by individual audit fees.
 The costs of being in membership are not prohibitive and start from around £1,500 depending on the type of publication.

 - What are JICs?
 The Joint Industry Currencies (JICs) are owned and developed jointly – by advertisers, agencies and media owners – to provide transparent and impartial audience data for each medium.
-They are produced and sold at cost, providing accountability and robust currency for planning and trading.
 The UK JICs are: ABC BARB JICPOPS JICREG JICWEBS PAMCo RAJAR ROUTE